awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-service-role.md

-# Step 1: Create an IAM service role for DAX to access DynamoDB<a name="DAX.create-cluster.cli.create-service-role"></a>
+# Step 1: Create an IAM Service Role for DAX to Access DynamoDB Using the AWS CLI<a name="DAX.create-cluster.cli.create-service-role"></a>

-Before you can create a DAX cluster, you will need to create a service role for it\.
-A *service role* is an IAM role that authorizes an AWS service to act on your behalf\.
-The service role will allow DAX to access your DynamoDB tables, as if you were accessing those tables yourself\.
+Before you can create an Amazon DynamoDB Accelerator \(DAX\) cluster, you must create a service role for it\.
+A *service role* is an AWS Identity and Access Management \(IAM\) role that authorizes an AWS service to act on your behalf\.
+The service role allows DAX to access your DynamoDB tables as if you were accessing those tables yourself\.

-In this step, you will create an IAM policy, and then attach that policy to an IAM role\.
-This will enable you to assign the role to a DAX cluster so that it can perform DynamoDB operations on your behalf\.
+In this step, you create an IAM policy and then attach that policy to an IAM role\.
+This enables you to assign the role to a DAX cluster so that it can perform DynamoDB operations on your behalf\.

+**To create an IAM service role for DAX**

-1. Create a file named `service-trust-relationship.json` with the following contents:
+1. Create a file named `service-trust-relationship.json` with the following contents\.

    ```
    {